Skylark0924/Rofunc/doc/source/lfd/RofuncRL/index.rst

     TD3 implementation and explanation of tricks in `RofuncRL` :doc:`SAC`
-    SAC implementation and explanation of tricks in `RofuncRL` :doc:`AMP`
+    SAC implementation and explanation of tricks in `RofuncRL`
-    AMP implementation and explanation of tricks in `RofuncRL` :doc:`ODTrans`
-    ODTrans implementation and explanation of tricks in `RofuncRL`

 Offline reinforcement learning
 ------------------------------